eZmaxinc/eZmax-SDK-go/docs/EzsigntemplateformfieldResponse.md

 `func (o *EzsigntemplateformfieldResponse) HasEEzsigntemplateformfieldDependencyrequirement() bool`

 HasEEzsigntemplateformfieldDependencyrequirement returns a boolean if a field has been set.

+### GetSEzsigntemplateformfieldPositioningpattern

+`func (o *EzsigntemplateformfieldResponse) GetSEzsigntemplateformfieldPositioningpattern() string`

+GetSEzsigntemplateformfieldPositioningpattern returns the SEzsigntemplateformfieldPositioningpattern field if non-nil, zero value otherwise.

+### GetSEzsigntemplateformfieldPositioningpatternOk

+`func (o *EzsigntemplateformfieldResponse) GetSEzsigntemplateformfieldPositioningpatternOk() (*string, bool)`

+GetSEzsigntemplateformfieldPositioningpatternOk returns a tuple with the SEzsigntemplateformfieldPositioningpattern field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSEzsigntemplateformfieldPositioningpattern

+`func (o *EzsigntemplateformfieldResponse) SetSEzsigntemplateformfieldPositioningpattern(v string)`

+SetSEzsigntemplateformfieldPositioningpattern sets SEzsigntemplateformfieldPositioningpattern field to given value.

+### HasSEzsigntemplateformfieldPositioningpattern

+`func (o *EzsigntemplateformfieldResponse) HasSEzsigntemplateformfieldPositioningpattern() bool`

+HasSEzsigntemplateformfieldPositioningpattern returns a boolean if a field has been set.

+### GetIEzsigntemplateformfieldPositioningoffsetx

+`func (o *EzsigntemplateformfieldResponse) GetIEzsigntemplateformfieldPositioningoffsetx() int32`

+GetIEzsigntemplateformfieldPositioningoffsetx returns the IEzsigntemplateformfieldPositioningoffsetx field if non-nil, zero value otherwise.

+### GetIEzsigntemplateformfieldPositioningoffsetxOk

+`func (o *EzsigntemplateformfieldResponse) GetIEzsigntemplateformfieldPositioningoffsetxOk() (*int32, bool)`

+GetIEzsigntemplateformfieldPositioningoffsetxOk returns a tuple with the IEzsigntemplateformfieldPositioningoffsetx field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIEzsigntemplateformfieldPositioningoffsetx

+`func (o *EzsigntemplateformfieldResponse) SetIEzsigntemplateformfieldPositioningoffsetx(v int32)`

+SetIEzsigntemplateformfieldPositioningoffsetx sets IEzsigntemplateformfieldPositioningoffsetx field to given value.

+### HasIEzsigntemplateformfieldPositioningoffsetx

+`func (o *EzsigntemplateformfieldResponse) HasIEzsigntemplateformfieldPositioningoffsetx() bool`

+HasIEzsigntemplateformfieldPositioningoffsetx returns a boolean if a field has been set.

+### GetIEzsigntemplateformfieldPositioningoffsety

+`func (o *EzsigntemplateformfieldResponse) GetIEzsigntemplateformfieldPositioningoffsety() int32`

+GetIEzsigntemplateformfieldPositioningoffsety returns the IEzsigntemplateformfieldPositioningoffsety field if non-nil, zero value otherwise.

+### GetIEzsigntemplateformfieldPositioningoffsetyOk

+`func (o *EzsigntemplateformfieldResponse) GetIEzsigntemplateformfieldPositioningoffsetyOk() (*int32, bool)`

+GetIEzsigntemplateformfieldPositioningoffsetyOk returns a tuple with the IEzsigntemplateformfieldPositioningoffsety field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIEzsigntemplateformfieldPositioningoffsety

+`func (o *EzsigntemplateformfieldResponse) SetIEzsigntemplateformfieldPositioningoffsety(v int32)`

+SetIEzsigntemplateformfieldPositioningoffsety sets IEzsigntemplateformfieldPositioningoffsety field to given value.

+### HasIEzsigntemplateformfieldPositioningoffsety

+`func (o *EzsigntemplateformfieldResponse) HasIEzsigntemplateformfieldPositioningoffsety() bool`

+HasIEzsigntemplateformfieldPositioningoffsety returns a boolean if a field has been set.

+### GetEEzsigntemplateformfieldPositioningoccurence

+`func (o *EzsigntemplateformfieldResponse) GetEEzsigntemplateformfieldPositioningoccurence() FieldEEzsigntemplateformfieldPositioningoccurence`

+GetEEzsigntemplateformfieldPositioningoccurence returns the EEzsigntemplateformfieldPositioningoccurence field if non-nil, zero value otherwise.

+### GetEEzsigntemplateformfieldPositioningoccurenceOk

+`func (o *EzsigntemplateformfieldResponse) GetEEzsigntemplateformfieldPositioningoccurenceOk() (*FieldEEzsigntemplateformfieldPositioningoccurence, bool)`

+GetEEzsigntemplateformfieldPositioningoccurenceOk returns a tuple with the EEzsigntemplateformfieldPositioningoccurence field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEEzsigntemplateformfieldPositioningoccurence

+`func (o *EzsigntemplateformfieldResponse) SetEEzsigntemplateformfieldPositioningoccurence(v FieldEEzsigntemplateformfieldPositioningoccurence)`

+SetEEzsigntemplateformfieldPositioningoccurence sets EEzsigntemplateformfieldPositioningoccurence field to given value.

+### HasEEzsigntemplateformfieldPositioningoccurence

+`func (o *EzsigntemplateformfieldResponse) HasEEzsigntemplateformfieldPositioningoccurence() bool`

+HasEEzsigntemplateformfieldPositioningoccurence returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)